rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 foo!()` decl macro, or a compiler-builtin macro.
 Similarly, a good implementation will allow any kind of macro to perform such eager expansion.

-### Expansion order
-Depending on the order that macros get expanded, a definition might not be in scope yet.
-An advanced implementation would delay expansion of an eager macro until all its macro dependencies are available.
-See appendix A on [delayed definitions](#delayed-definitions) and [paths within nested macros](#paths-within-nested-macros).

-This is more subtle than it might appear at first glance.
-An advanced implementation needs to account for the fact that macro definitions can be changed during expansion (see [appendix B](#appendix-b)).
-In fact, expansions can be mutually-dependent *between* nested eager macros (see [appendix C](#appendix-c)).

-A correct but simple implementation should be forwards-compatible with the behaviour described in the appendices (perhaps by producing an error whenever such a situation is detected).

 ### Path resolution
 In Rust 2018, macros can be invoked by a path expression.
 These paths can be complicated, involving `super` and `self`.
 An advanced implementation would